mobizt/FirebaseClient/README.md

 You should defined the expire period that less than the remaining time to live of your signed JWT token.

+> [!NOTE]
-Note that, the only valid sign JWT token can be used with Firebase and Google services that provided in the library is `RS256` signature that sined with the RSA private key of your project server.
+> Only valid sign JWT token can be used with Firebase and Google services that provided in the library is `RS256` signature that sined with the RSA private key of your project server.

 Most Arduino boards that come with crypto chip e.g. ATECC608A do not support RSA-256 algorithm and can not use its crypto library to generate the signed JWT token used with this library.